TRT Clinic in Edmonton - Same Day

 - Ongoing monitoring included -- Structured 3-month and 6-month follow-up labs and visits, then annual review.

-- Fill at any pharmacy -- Your physician issues a standard Canadian prescription; use Shoppers Drug Mart, Loblaw, Costco, or your local Edmonton pharmacy.
+- Fill at any pharmacy -- Your doctor issues a standard Canadian prescription; use Shoppers Drug Mart, Loblaw, Costco, or your local Edmonton pharmacy.

 Your Fast and Convenient Healthcare Solution